wp-plugins/vebra-properties/readme.txt

 * 2015-03-18 : Improved location matching search
 * 2015-04-14 : Search tweeks and filetypes added
 * 2015-04-30 : Added max bedrooms, order by most recent and higher values in max rent
+* 2015-06-01 : Fix for problem with multiple room dimensions